 At the end of the race Brawn said, “We had to take some measures to ensure that both cars finished.
 We asked Lewis and Nico to hold position and both drivers respected that.
 Whilst it was tough for Nico and I fully expect him to be disappointed, we have now got a car we can fight with and that there will be plenty more opportunities to achieve good results this season.”

 Rosberg who was embraced by Hamilton when they emerged from their cars in parc ferme said, “It was a great day for us as a team and we can be very happy of our performance here this weekend.
 Of course, it was disappointing for me having to hold position but I understand the team’s decision to safeguard our positions and to make sure that both cars got to the end with a strong team finish, especially in light of the tough times behind us.”

 The German added, “There are a lot of races to go and our performance today makes me look forward to fighting for more podium finishes in the future.”

 Hamilton, who appeared coy and subdued on the podium, said, “I have to say big congratulations to Nico.
 He drove a smarter and more controlled race than me this afternoon and deserved to finish where I did.
 The team made the call for us to hold positions and we both respected that.”
-(Apex)
+(GP247)